tvroley/AzureBlobStorageBeginnerTutorial/README.md

 ### Connect your code to your Azure account

-* From now on, add the displayed code in this section to your Main method in Program.cs in order.
-The Cloud Configuration Manager uses your connection string to access your account.
+> **From now on, add the displayed code in this section in order to your Main method in Program.cs.**

+* The following code logs in to your storage account.
+The Cloud Configuration Manager uses the connection string added to the configuration file earlier.

 ```C#
 // logs in to your Azure storage account